 The next step is to ascertain the door situation, as well as openings for any “special” features, like a fireplace, fire pit, hot tub, pool, etc. Make sure that your own room/home has locks that work, and check that things like pool gates or outdoor fences also lock.
 If there are any gaps, see what you can do to fix them closed as best as possible while you’re there.
 For homes, you can always bring door knob covers (effectively, locks) along.

 If you’re staying somewhere with a pool, be extra-vigilant — read up on keeping your baby/toddler safe near a pool ahead of time.
-There are some wearable devices you can bring on vacation that may give you some extra peace of mind.
+There are some wearable or portable devices you can bring on vacation that may give you some extra peace of mind.

 If you have an AirBNB or a rental home, and your child is staying in her own room, this is also a good time to check that door.
 Can your child accidentally lock herself in (this can easily happen with those twist door handle or push button locks)?
 Again, a simple door knob cover can help with this, and barely takes up any space in your suitcase.